Intuition Machines versus Algebraic Minds

 3.3.
 Deep learning so far has no natural way to deal with hierarchical structure

-Fundamentally, Deep Learning builds representations in continuous vector spaces that doesn’t capture the concept of hierarchy.
-However, work like Capsule Networks, Hyperbolic spaces and Graph Convolutional Networks have mechanisms to capture these hierarchies.
+Fundamentally, Deep Learning builds representations in continuous vector spaces that don’t capture the concept of hierarchy.
+However, works like Capsule Networks, Hyperbolic spaces and Graph Convolutional Networks have mechanisms to capture these hierarchies.

-There are thousands of paper in DL that are published every year.
+There are thousands of papers in DL that are published every year.
 I don’t expect Marcus’ busy schedule to have time to keep up with the literature.

 3.4.
 Deep learning thus far has struggled with open-ended inference

 New research papers in non-stationary environments with multiple competing and cooperating neural networks are now being published.
 Open-endedness requires creating strategies with imperfect information.
 There is also significant research in areas of semi-supervised learning where some information is labelled while most of the information is not.
 Deep Learning systems have been shown to do well in this area.